-Ibid., pp. 7 and 14.

-E. Kelly, S. McGuinness, P.J.
-O'Connell, D. Haugh and A. Gonzalez Pandiella (2015) ESRI Research Bulletin: Impact of the Great Recession on Unemployed Youth and NEET Individuals, Dublin: Economic and Social Research Institute.

-Department of Social Protection (DSP) (2014) Ireland: National Social Report, Dublin: DSP, pp. 3-4.

-Section 142A of the Social Welfare (Consolidation) Act 2005 as amended by Section 9 of the Social Welfare and Pensions Act 2013.

-UN Committee on Economic, Social and Cultural Rights (CESCR) General comment No. 20: Non-discrimination in economic, social and cultural rights (art.
+- 257 Ibid., pp. 7 and 14. - 258 Ibid., p.
+17. - E. Kelly, S. McGuinness, P.J.
+O'Connell, D. Haugh and A. Gonzalez Pandiella (2015) ESRI Research Bulletin: Impact of the Great Recession on Unemployed Youth and NEET Individuals, Dublin: Economic and Social Research Institute. - Department of Social Protection (DSP) (2014) Ireland: National Social Report, Dublin: DSP, pp. 3-4. - Section 142A of the Social Welfare (Consolidation) Act 2005 as amended by Section 9 of the Social Welfare and Pensions Act 2013. - UN Committee on Economic, Social and Cultural Rights (CESCR) General comment No. 20: Non-discrimination in economic, social and cultural rights (art.
 2, para.
 2, of the International Covenant on Economic, Social and Cultural Rights), 2 July 2009, E/C.12/GC/20, para.
-13.

-The State has set Supplementary Welfare Allowance at the weekly rate of €186, the basic minimum income standard payment which is based on a means-test for people who do not qualify for other social security payments.

-F. McGinnity, H. Russell, D. Watson, G. Kingston & E. Kelly (2014) Winners and Losers?
+13. - The State has set Supplementary Welfare Allowance at the weekly rate of €186, the basic minimum income standard payment which is based on a means-test for people who do not qualify for other social security payments. - F. McGinnity, H. Russell, D. Watson, G. Kingston & E. Kelly (2014) Winners and Losers?
 The Equality Impact of the Great Recession in Ireland, Dublin: Equality Authority & Economic and Social Research Institute, p.
-13.

-F. McGinnity, E. Quinn, G. Kingston and P. O'Connell (2014) Annual Monitoring Report on Integration 2013, Dublin: Economic and Social Research Institute & the Integration Centre, p.
-11.
+13. - 265 F. McGinnity, E. Quinn, G. Kingston and P. O'Connell (2014) Annual Monitoring Report on Integration 2013, Dublin: Economic and Social Research Institute & the Integration Centre, p.
+11. - 266 Ibid.

 Moreover, members of the Black African ethnic group were seven times more likely to experience discrimination when seeking work than members of the White Irish group, regardless of age, gender and level of educational attainment.
 Non-Irish EU migrants from ethnic minorities also reported higher levels of discrimination while job-hunting and in the workplace than both White Irish people and their White EU counterparts.
 The experience of migrant jobseekers arriving in Ireland after the onset of the recession suggests that migrants continue to be at greater risk of facing discrimination than their Irish counterparts when looking for work in the Irish labour market.
+He was a seven times more likely to experience discrimination when seeking work in the Black African ethnic group were seven times more likely to experience discrimination when seeking work in the Black African ethnic group were seven times more likely to experience discrimination when seeking work in the Black African ethnic group were seven times more likely to experience discrimination when seeking work in the Black African ethnic group were seven times more likely to experience discrimination when seeking work in the Black African ethnic group were seven times more likely to experience discrimination white likely to experience discrimination white likely to experience discrimination white likely to experience discrimination when seeking work in the Black African ethnic group were seven times and the second second

-The IHREC recommends that the State put in place a policy response to reduce the rate of discrimination faced by migrants, particularly Black Africans or people from ethnic minorities, when jobseeking or in the workplace.
+The IHREC recommends that the State put in place a policy response to reduce the rate of discrimination faced by migrants, particularly Black Africans or people from ethnic minorities, when job-seeking or in the workplace.